 Missing Since: August 14, 1986

 Date Of Birth: May 25, 1972

 Age: 14 years old

 Height and Weight: 6’0″ and 140 pounds

-Distinguishing Characteristics: White Male, Brown hair, Green hair, Jeremy had a broken index finger at the time of his 1986 disappearance, he has scars on his forehead and nose, his feet were big for his age and he wore a size 13 shoe, and he has a mole located on his chin
+Distinguishing Characteristics: Caucasian Male, Brown hair, Green hair, Jeremy had a broken index finger at the time of his 1986 disappearance, he has scars on his forehead and nose, his feet were big for his age and he wore a size 13 shoe, and he has a mole located on his chin

 Clothing/Jewelry Description: A black windbreaker jacket, a red tank top, blue nylon shorts, and black Nike sneakers with red laces

 Jeremy Doland Bright was last seen in Myrtle Point, Oregon on August 14th 1986.
 On that day, Jeremy attended the Coos County Fair with his younger nine year old sister and a group of his friends.
 He and his sister separated at approximately 2:00 pm and agreed to meet at the Ferris wheel at 5:00 pm.
 His sister showed up but Jeremy never did.
 He has never been seen or heard from since.

 In 1986, Jeremy lived in Grants Pass, Oregon but he grew up in Myrtle Point mad had various relatives that lived in the area.
 He and his sister were enjoying the fair and their stepfather agreed to take them there and spend the week so that the two could enjoy the festivities and activities.
 Jeremy has left all of his personal belongings behind including a watch he had brought recently prior to his disappearance.
 He also left his wallet behind.

 On the day of his disappearance, he spoke to his mother and she said the conversation between the two was good and nothing seemed off.